chakfung2/soul_dollz_meaning/README.md

 ### Each sprite is 24 pixels wide and 32 pixels high. (seems to be some sort of bitmap)<br/>
 Each row seems to be grouped in 3s...

 There are 32 pixel is each sprite.
-Each sprite is seperated into 6 rows.<br/>
+Each sprite seems to be seperated into 6 rows.
+Not too sure.<br/>
 1st row, 5 pixels in height<br/>
 2nd row, 6 pixels in height<br/>
 3rd row, 5 pixels in height<br/>